 If we are requested to provide any information to assist with law enforcement enquiries, we will do so.

 Moneyfacts.co.uk has a number of partnerships in place which aim to offer users the broadest service possible.
-If you provide personal information to a third party to use their services, e.g. via a lead form, they may pass us your information.
-If you have opted-in to receiving emails from Moneyfacts.co.uk via a third party, they will pass us your name and email address.
+Details of our partnerships can be found on the ‘About Us’ page of the website.
+If you provide personal information to a partnership (third party) to use their services, e.g. via a lead form or downloading a financial guide they may pass us your information.
+If you have opted-in to receiving emails from Moneyfacts.co.uk Limited via a third party, they will pass us your name, email address and management information.
 We will ensure that your personal information is captured and passed securely at all times.

 We do not hold sensitive information, but just enough to know who you are and the products you are interested in.
 We will only use this for the purpose specified when you gave us your information, and it will not be passed to any third party, other than to fulfil your request, e.g. for a call back from an adviser.